-- Where possible, maintain temperature and COVID-19 symptom daily records 72 hours prior to the day of embarkation. - As applicable, provide evidence of COVID19 vaccination or PCR testing within 72 hours prior to boarding having self-isolated post-test. - Avoid close contact and non-essential interaction with other personnel (including other seafarers) at all times during the transit from home to the vessel. - When travelling from home to embarkation, wear PPE (including face masks and gloves; see Annex 12A for PPE standards) as instructed. - Carry and handle own luggage or ensure luggage is disinfected in a designated area prior to embarking. - Follow orders of local authorities to comply with any COVID-19 testing required and/or movement through any special zones for transfer to the port. - Agents should time transfers for direct boarding in port. - Keep all relevant documents required for the travel in a bag or compartment that can be easily accessed and disinfected later. - Seek or be provided with appropriate transport to move from home to the vessel, consistent with local authorities' requirements. - In some cases, this may involve several countries and protocols-for example, for transfer by air. - Where possible avoid public transport, including buses, trains, planes and ferries by using transport arranged by local authorities or using private transfers. - With limited air services, chartered flights should be preferable and for fleets to coordinate transfers. - Depending on local authorities' quarantine arrangements, try to avoid hotel accommodation in transit. - If practical, use the ships' helicopter to transfer between the airport runway and the vessel to avoid travel through public areas.
+- Where possible, maintain temperature and COVID-19 symptom daily records 72 hours prior to the day of embarkation. - As applicable, provide evidence of COVID19 vaccination and negative PCR test result within 72 hours prior to boarding having self-isolated post-test. - Avoid close contact and non-essential interaction with other personnel (including other seafarers) at all times during the transit from home to the vessel. - When travelling from home to embarkation, wear PPE (including face masks and gloves; see Annex 12A for PPE standards) as instructed. - Carry and handle own luggage or ensure luggage is disinfected in a designated area prior to embarking. - Follow orders of local authorities to comply with any COVID-19 testing required and/or movement through any special zones for transfer to the port. - Agents should time transfers for direct boarding in port. - Keep all relevant documents required for the travel in a bag or compartment that can be easily accessed and disinfected later. - Seek or be provided with appropriate transport to move from home to the vessel, consistent with local authorities' requirements.

-&lt;sup>27 Australian Government Department of Health, COVID-19 Information for the Marine Industry
+31 Australian Government Department of Health, COVID-19 Information for the Marine Industry

-&lt;sup>28 Procedures drawn from sources including: IMO Circular Letter No. 4204/Add.
+32 Procedures drawn from sources including: IMO Circular Letter No. 4204/Add.
 14; ABF: Restrictions on commercial maritime vessels and crew; ICS: Guidance for ship operators for the protection of the health of seafarers; COVID-19 information for the marine industry (Australian Government Department of Health)